Animal (2023 Indian film): Box office

 Animal broke several box-office records for a Hindi film.
 The film had the fourth-biggest advance booking in Hindi cinema, and the third-highest for 2023 after Jawan and Pathaan.
 On its opening day, the film collected a total India net of ₹63.8 crore second highest after Jawan, worldwide gross of ₹116 crore including overseas gross of US$5.5 million (₹46 crore).
 Eventually it became the highest non-holiday opening of all time for a Hindi film breaking the previous record held by Ranbir Kapoor's Brahmāstra: Part One – Shiva.
 On its second day, netted over ₹67 crore and over ₹70 crore on third day in India for a three days total net collection of ₹201 crore and became one of the fastest Hindi film to achieve this after Jawan, making it third top opening weekend for Hindi films.
 Worldwide it earned over ₹100 crore for three consecutive days during its opening weekend, for a total worldwide weekend gross collection of ₹356 crore (US$42.1 million).
 It had one of the highest Hindi net collection on its first Monday and Tuesday.
 In the first week it earned a total worldwide gross collection of ₹563 crore.
 On its 8th day, the film surpassed the lifetime worldwide collection of Sanju (2018) and becomes the highest-grossing film of Kapoor's career.
 On its 17th day, the film reached ₹500 crore net collection across all languages in India and on the same day the film crosses 3 crore footfalls in India.
 On its 35th day, the film reached ₹500 crore net in Hindi and ₹550 crore across all languages in India, eventually it became the second-highest net grossing Hindi film in India.
 Box Office India declared the film an All Time Blockbuster.

 In the United States, the film was released alongside Renaissance: A Film by Beyoncé, Silent Night, Godzilla Minus One, and The Shift, and made $6.1 million from 888 theatres in its opening weekend, finishing in seventh place, behind the second weekend totals of Wish and Napoleon.
 Worldwide, it emerged as the No. 1 film on its opening weekend with the total of $42.1 million including the $13.88 million of international markets, surpassing all the films globally.
 In its first week the film earned over $19.2 million from international markets.

 The film has grossed over ₹662.33 crore in India and ₹255.49 crore in overseas for a worldwide gross collection ranging between ₹917.82 crore.
+As of December 2025, it is the fourth highest-grossing Bollywood action film of all time as per Box Office India.